Pumped at the thought of commercial and construction law? Then pay court to 4 Pump Court.

 Chambers profile

-Pupil profile
+Pupil Profile

 Pupillage

-Your pupillage will be for 12 months and during that time you will have three different pupil supervisors.
+Your pupillage will be for 12 months and during that time you will have four different pupil supervisors.
 We try to allocate our pupils so that you have the opportunity to experience as broad a range of work as possible.
 In your second six months, you can expect to undertake a significant case load of your own.
 We place great emphasis on the development of advocacy skills and we are committed to giving our pupils as much experience in court as we can.

 Mini-pupillages